CaioCeretta/udemy-chad-spring-boot/section2-comments.md

 ● Initializr

   1. Go to the Spring Initializr website `http://start.spring.io`
-  2. Choose Maven for the project type, java as language and spring boot the latest non snapshot
+  2. Choose Maven for the project type, java as language and `SB` the latest non snapshot
   3. group `com.luv2code` and for the artifact `springcoredemo`, `jar` for the packaging and latest java
-  4. for the dependencies add: `Spring Boot DevTools` and `Spring Web`
+  4. for the dependencies add: ``SB` DevTools` and `Spring Web`
   5. generate

 ● Coding